gp03pilot/gp03pilot.github.io/dfm2.md

 ###### [home](/index.html)

-# What makes something easy to manufacture?
+# What Makes Something Easy to Manufacture?

-#### Notes on the 'Design for Manufacturability Handbook"
+#### Notes on the Design for Manufacturability Handbook

 ![nailclipper](nailclipper.png)

-The "Design for manufacturability Handbook" is a reference on how to manufacture things as efficiently (read: cheaply) as possible.
+[The Design for Manufacturability Handbook](https://www.amazon.com/Design-Manufacturability-Handbook-James-Bralla/dp/007007139X), by James Bralla, is a reference on how to manufacture things as efficiently (read: cheaply) as possible.
 It covers a broad swath of tooling strategies, processes, material components, fasteners, fabrication processes, and assembly techniques.

 My interest was mostly on best practices that could be applied to fabrication in general, and I skipped most of the chapters on specific things like die-casting, machining, or heat treating.

 ---

 So what makes something easy to manufacture?
-Bralla suggests a variety of strategies:
+In between discussions of injection molding and arc welding, Bralla makes a variety of suggestions:

 ### Minimize the number of manufacturing operations